-Quality of Programmes and Courses Assessment of quality in the design and implementation of programmes and courses shall ensure that well-qualified staff members carry out such activities, which are based on the guidelines and procedures approved by Academic Board.
+Quality of Programmes and Courses: Assessment of quality in the design and implementation of programmes and courses shall ensure that well-qualified staff carry out such activities, which are based on the guidelines and procedures approved by Academic Board.

-Quality of Academic Staff Assessment of quality in academic staff shall include expectations with regard to qualifications, scholarly work and continuing professional development.
+Quality of Academic Staff: Assessment of quality in academic staff shall include expectations with regard to qualifications, scholarly work and continuing professional development.
 Benchmarks for minimum qualifications, scholarly work and involvement in continuing professional development activities shall be determined by academic units.
 Guidelines and procedures from the Performance Management and Appointments and Promotions procedures shall be considered when developing these academic staff expectations.

 Quality in Teaching and Learning Experience